SIU SCHOOL OF MEDICINE

 There are some expenses that cannot be included in the standard student budget as items to be funded with federal financial assistance.
 Students should anticipate these types of expenses and develop a plan to pay for such costs.

 Students with consumer and/or automobile debt should have an alternative source of funds (savings, family support, spousal income) to pay for these costs.
-Limited private loans that do not require certification from the FAO are available for expenses related to residency applications and relocation.
+Limited private loans that do not require certification are available for expenses related to residency applications and relocation from private lenders.

-Adjustments to Student Budgets (Budget Additions) - Complete the Request for Adjustment to Student Budget form available on the SIU-SOM Student Affairs website (www.siumed.edu/studentaffairs/forms.html).
+Adjustments to Student Budgets (Budget Additions) - Complete the Request for Adjustment to Student Budget form available on the SIU-SOM Student Affairs website.
 Budget adjustments can only be made for the current academic year using current year expenses.

 Adjustments for Dependent Children - Students with dependent children may request additional funds to assist with expenses.
 Proof of the child’s date of birth may be required.
 Students who do not have a working spouse may request additional living expenses for each child by completing a Dependent Care Allowance form.